juliangut/slim-routing/README.md

 Resulting middleware added to a route will be the result of combining group middleware and route middleware and are applied to the route in the following order, so that final middleware execution order will be the same as expected in any Slim app:

 * Firstly route middleware will be set to the route **in the order they are defined**
-* Then route group (if any) middleware are to be set into the route **in the same order they are defined**
+* Then route group middleware (if any) are to be set into the route **in the same order they are defined**
 * If group has a parent then parent's middleware are set **in the order they are defined**, and this goes up until no parent group is left

-## Migration from 1.x
+## Migration from 2.x

+* Minimum PHP version is now 8.0
-* Minimum Slim version is now 4.2
+* Minimum Slim version is now 4.7
-* ResponseType handling is NOT automatically available due to how Slim 4 handles routing, it has been moved into custom RequestHandlerInvocationStrategyInterface implementations and thus must be registered on RouteCollector
-* Response handlers list configuration have been moved to each RequestHandlerInvocationStrategyInterface implementation
+* Annotations have been deprecated and its use is highly discouraged
+* New `supportsTransform` method on transformers

 ## Contributing